jgrimes86/oo-python-recipe-project/README.md

   <img src="https://curriculum-content.s3.amazonaws.com/module-1/oo-mini-project/Figure%26Ingredients.png" width="500" alt="ingredients and allergies">
 </p>

+## Setup

+`pipenv install` will make sure we have ipdb included in our environment.
+`pipenv shell` allows us access to that environment.

 ## Testing

 We've provided you with a console that you can use to test your code.
 To enter a console session, run python debug.py.
 From there you'll be able to test out the methods that you write.